Save big (up to $1,875) on small business tools with our free membership, business.com+

 Know how to break the rules.

-As with any good design rule, there are some exceptions.
-An example of a brand properly using blue or purple is Just Salad, which features navy blue in its logo to give a relaxing and professional feel.
-“We use a saturated navy blue for our logo to further differentiate ourselves from our competitors that use a lot of green,” Anderson said.
+Take Just Salad, for example.
+The company uses navy blue in its logo to convey calm professionalism while standing apart from the many competitors that rely on green.
+“We [used] a saturated navy blue for our logo to further differentiate ourselves from our competitors that use a lot of green,” Siv noted.

-“Vibrant and lively colors paint a ‘fun’ place image in someone’s mind,” Hakim said in an email.
+Another standout is The Taco Stand, a taqueria inspired by the vibrant taco stalls of Tijuana.
+Founder Julian Hakim said bold color is central to the brand’s energy.
+“Vibrant and lively colors paint a ‘fun’ place image in someone’s mind,” Hakim explained.
 “The Taco Stand intends to recreate what it feels like to eat in Mexico at a taqueria.
 It’s casual, vibrant and fun.”

-Knowing when to break the rules can take your restaurant to the next level.
+The takeaway?
+Knowing when and how to break the rules can help take your restaurant to the next level.
+When color choices are deliberate and tied to your brand story, they don’t clash; they connect.

 Know what colors work well.

-“Classic colors will be timeless and elegant ─ soft whites, grays and taupes make for a good base and then you can add one or two fun colors as an accent for contrast,” she said.
-“We strategically use calming colors (gray and taupe interiors) to offset the ordering experience, which during the lunch rush can be hectic.”
+For Just Salad, that balance started with calm, timeless tones that reflect its health-focused menu.
+“Classic colors will be timeless and elegant — soft whites, grays and taupes make for a good base, and then you can add one or two fun colors as an accent for contrast,” Siv explained.
+“We strategically [used] calming colors (gray and taupe interiors) to offset the ordering experience, which during the lunch rush can be hectic.”

 Think about your brand.

-As you begin to research, think about color and how it will impact your restaurant design, try not to overdo it.
-“There’s a line to be drawn,” Hakim said.
+To make the most of your brand identity, set a clear goal for how you want guests to feel, and let your design, color and layout choices support that emotion.
+As you plan your restaurant’s look, keep in mind that color should complement the experience, not dominate it.
+“There’s a line to be drawn,” Hakim cautioned.
 “You can easily overdo it and saturate a place with unnecessary images and colors, which will lead to a place feeling like they tried too hard and have no concept at all.”

 FYIDid you know